 Eyes in the Sky is a Santa Barbara Audubon community education outreach program.
 It presents six native birds of prey, rehabilitated from injuries in the wild, to children and adults throughout the greater Santa Barbara area.
 The birds’ unique stories of survival educate about impacts of human actions on wildlife.
 Eyes in the Sky presents programs in classrooms, camps, after-school programs, and at community events.

-Offsite programs are currently on hold as we welcome new birds to our aviary.
-Thank you for understanding!
+Our program fees typically range from $200 – $350 per presentation.
 To schedule a presentation, please contact email hidden; JavaScript is required.
-Please include: the name of your organization the dates or times you have in mind and the anticipated size and age of our audience We are… Read more »
+Please include: the name of your organization the dates or times you have in mind and the anticipated size and age of our audience We are happy to present indoors or outdoors for… Read more »

 Photo by Will Adler.
 Max Max is a Great Horned Owl (Bubo virginianus).
 Great Horned Owls are the largest owls found in North America.
 If you hear the hooting “hoo, hoo, hoo” of an owl at night, you are most likely hearing a Great Horned Owl.
 When Max was a baby, he fell out of… Read more »